 Parents also feel pressure to spend time and money on programs that are not proven successful.

 Sports specialization is when a child focuses on only one sport, usually year-round.
-Parents and coaches are the biggest reasons why children decide to train intensely, according to the AAP report.
+Parents and coaches are the biggest reasons why children decide to train intensely.